dcmberdani/OSU-CS370-Assignment-4/README.md

 To execute the program in OTP generation mode, type: 'python3 ./totp.py --get-otp'
-    This mode will generate the TOTP corresponding to the secret in secret.txt The mode will also print the remaining time for which the TOTP is active Then, the program will sleep until it expires
+    This mode will generate the TOTP corresponding to the secret in secret.txt The mode will also print the remaining time for which the TOTP is active Then, the program will sleep until the TOTP expires

     Once the initial TOTP expires, a the new TOTP will automatically be printed THIS IS AN INFINITE LOOP; There is no way to exit this unless the program is interrupted.

 FOR PASSWORDS:
     To use a password protected secret, add the -p flag to the QR generation mode
-        Visually: 'python3 ./totp.py --generate-qr -f'
+        Visually: 'python3 ./totp.py --generate-qr -p'
         You will be asked to type in a password for the file.
-It needs to be under 16 chars long because I'm lazy :)
+It needs to be under 16 chars long or it'll be cut.
         The password is used to encrypt the secret, but it is not stored locally.
 You must remember it.

     When calling the OTP generation mode, no flag needs to be specified.